-Patagonia, the southern section of South America shared by Argentina and Chile, is perhaps the most dramatic and varied region that any photographer could hope to visit.
-From barren, wind-swept plains to ethereal glaciers, the imperious Andes mountains and the rain forests of Chile, this is a truly magnetic destination, where you and your camera will encounter more than you thought possible.
-Taking in everything from glacial sunsets to the peaks of the Andes, this tour is set for autumn in Patagonia.
-Fresh snow, enchanting shades of the fall and zero tourists to disturb the serenity should all add to the natural landscapes.
-Interested in coming along?
-Check out our itinerary, and feel free to sign up or send us any questions.
+Patagonia, the southern section of South America shared by Argentina and Chile, could well be the most dramatic place a photographer could hope to visit.
+With barren, wind-swept plains, ethereal glaciers, the imperious Andes mountains and the rainforests of Chile, this is a magnetic destination with more variety than you can imagine.
+On this photography tour you and your camera will encounter nature at its finest.
+Taking in everything from glacial sunsets to the peaks of the Andes, this autumn adventure in Patagonia is a genuine trip of a lifetime.
+Fresh snow, enchanting shades of the fall, zero tourists and landscapes to die for… what more could you want?
+Are you interested in coming along?
+Check out our itinerary and feel free to sign up or send us any questions.

 If you cancel and the Workshop is otherwise filled, we will refund you the full amount you have paid towards the tuition, minus a $300 service charge.
 If you cancel and the Workshop does not fill, then you will be refunded according to the following schedule, based on the full fee of the Workshop:

 Greater than 90 days from the start date of the Workshop: full refund minus $300 service fee.

 60 days or more: 50% refund

 Refunds will be paid by the same method that the original payment was made.